shiyivei/async-server/README.md

-An asynchronous web server implemented in rust language
+An asynchronous database web server implemented in rust language